larson-7/ML4DED/README.md

 ### Temporal Module

-To enhance segmentation consistency, the Temporal Deformable Dense Prediction Task (TDDPT) extends the model by including temporal memory tokens processed by an additional cross-attention mechanism.
+To enhance segmentation consistency, the Temporal Dense Prediction Task (TDPT) extends the model by including temporal memory tokens processed by an additional cross-attention mechanism.
 This significantly improves segmentation performance by incorporating temporal and spatial context.

 ## Dataset and Annotations